buddhasystem/cdbweb/config/apache/README.md

-# Apache Configuration for protoDUNE DQM
+# Apache Configuration for CDBweb

 There are differences in Apache deployment detail and layout of configuration files on defferent flavor of Linux.
-Main focus of these (simple) configuration file is to properly deploy Django and serve static content, in the context of the protoDUNE Data Quality Management system.

 # Permissions for wsgi.py and other components
 In addition to granting permissions in the Apache configuration file, correct permissions